attack-community/website/event.md

 Participation to this event is at no cost, but registration is required.
 We insist that you provide your real name, affiliation and a corporate email address in your registration.
 You can register on the following link:
 <a href="https://scic.ec.europa.eu/ew/register/dgscic/EU_MITRE_ATTACK_01_01_June_2021_virtual/e/lk/g/23630/k/"> Registration for the seventh EU ATT&CK workshop.</a>

-Those of you who registered for the sixth workshop can reuse their login credentials to registered for the seventh conference.
-The registration system is the same.
-We will distribute to all registered participants the videoconference information along with a detailed agenda in due time before the start of the event.
+We will distribute to all registered participants the videoconference information along with the final agenda in due time before the start of the event.

-Our experience of adapting a large physical conference to a virtual format in the fifth workshop was described in a blogpost:
-<a href="https://medium.com/@contact_98783/organizing-a-conference-during-lockdown-4486d722eee1"> Organizing a conference during lockdown.</a>

 # About the EU ATT&CK Community